 Bruce has exemplified this work of true lovingkindness for the past ten years.
 As chair of our cemetery association, Bruce is one of the first contacts when a family loses a loved one and needs to make arrangements for burial at the Sons of Jacob/Sons of Moses cemetery.
 He works with bereaved families, arranges for the purchase of burial plots, and works with the groundskeeper to ensure that the cemetery is properly maintained.
 If a stone needs to be repaired, Bruce takes care of it.
 If a family member wants a picture taken of a stone, Bruce responds to their request.
 When checks need to be deposited and bills paid, Bruce handles it.
 Our cemetery would quite simply have quite functioning long ago, but for Bruce’s dedication to this singularly unglamorous work.

-In the final parsha of Devarim, which we read today, we learn of Moshe’s death and the fact that God buries him in an unmarked grave.
+In the final parsha of Devarim, we learn of Moshe’s death and the fact that God buries him in an unmarked grave.
 (If we knew where Moshe’s grave was, I dare say that Bruce would be there, seeing to its care.)
 The rabbis understood this as the ultimate act of hesed on God’s part, a fitting conclusion to the Torah, and a model for all of us.
 Bruce has been following God’s model for many years and, true to the meaning of hesed shel emet, has done so

 completely without fanfare, quietly, selflessly.

 Bruce, you have been a model for all of us of how to engage in holy work.We are honored by your dedication and enormously grateful for your service to the shul.